-Amounts which may be borrowed: For each year of undergraduate study you may borrow up to \$5,500.
+Amounts which may be borrowed: For students who have received a previous Federal Perkins Loan for each year of undergraduate study you may borrow up to \$5,500 provided you have remained in the same major as your prior Federal Perkins Loan.
 The total debt you can have outstanding as an undergraduate is \$27,500.
 For each year of graduate study you may borrow up to \$8,000.
 The total debt you can have outstanding as a graduate/professional student is \$60,000 (this includes Federal Perkins Loans borrowed as an undergraduate).
 Limited funds are made available to the University, which then must determine the student recipient on the basis of need.
 Receipt of a Federal Perkins Loan in one year does not guarantee receipt in subsequent years.